bincent0929/vincents-school-notes/How To Fix The Open vSwitch Problem.md

-# How To Fix The Open vSwitch Problem
+# How To Fix The Open vSwitch Problem On Ubuntu 22.04.5 LTS On The Raspberry Pi 4
 All credit from here: https://stackoverflow.com/questions/77352932/ovsdb-server-service-from-nowhere#77365896

 To fix it you just need to run: